ucsd-cse29/fa24/src/week4/asan.md

-_invalid_ as an address (it happens to be `0`, though other values would give the same error), so the program ended with a _segmentation fault_, which is a fancy term for “the program tried to access memory it shouldn't and was stopped by the operating systems”.
+_invalid_ as an address (it happens to be `0`, though other values would give the same error), so the program ended with a _segmentation fault_, which is a fancy term for “the program tried to access memory it shouldn't and was stopped by the operating system”.

 This is pretty different from an error like `ArrayIndexOutOfBounds` in a language like `Java`, which gives information like a stack trace and the value